Rock legend. I shook his hand after a concert in Spokane in 1968.

 Actress/dancer/performer.
 Met her backstage in Las Vegas 1970s.
 Very brief but she was quite nice.

-"The Father of Bluegrass".
+"The Father of Bluegrass."
 Back in the 1980s, I was added to the crew for a show he did in Seattle.
 I don't recall how I ended up running the stage lights since audio is my thing but there I was.
-When he arrived for sound check, he went around to every member of the crew and shook hands while introducing himself.
+When he arrived for sound check, he went around to every member of the crew and introduced himself.
 Classy dude.

 Actress/dancer/performer.
 Hung out in Debbie's dressing room after her show in Las Vegas 1970s.
 A ball of energy.